JIC-CSB/jicbioimage.core/requirements/source/modules_and_classes.rst

   from a microscopy file.

 :class:`jicimagelib.image.ImageStack`
   A class inheriting its behaviour from a ``numpy.ndarray``.
-Essentially a list of :class:`jicimagelib.image.Image` instances.
+Essentially a 3D array with convenience methods for accessing z-slices as if it were a list of :class:`jicimagelib.image.Image` instances.
 It would be useful if this class had :func:`jicimagelib.image.ImageStack.append` and :func:`jicimagelib.image.ImageStack.extend` functions.